Before Trump Announced Tariffs, Icahn Sold Off Millions In Steel-Related Stocks

 The shares Icahn sold, in the Manitowoc Company, have lost value fairly steadily over the past month but took another tumble Thursday and Friday after Trump announced that he would impose a 25 percent tariff on imported steel.

-Manitowac is a global manufacturer of cranes and is therefore highly dependent on steel.
-Reuters mentioned that the company's stock fell more than 6 percent Thursday in a story about how companies across the world were reacting to the tariff announcement.
+Manitowoc is a global manufacturer of cranes and is therefore highly dependent on steel.
+Reuters mentioned that the company's stock fell more than 6 percent Thursday in a story about how companies around the world were reacting to the tariff announcement.

 Icahn sold the stock for between $32 and $34 a share in February, but the price of a share at market close on Friday was $26.93.
 The sale represented roughly a third of Icahn's total ownership stake in the company, according to CNBC.